mvaldetaro/TWBS-Web-Components/README.md

 # Twitter Bootstrap Web Components;

-Componentizing the Twiiter Bootstrap may be a good idea?
+Componentizing the Twitter Bootstrap may be a good idea?
 We'll see!

 This project is an experiment on web components.